Mini facelift Case # 1075

 Understanding the difference between PDO threads and Silhouette

 PDO threads are Sutures made of PDO, a biocompatible material that has been specially designed for safe re-absorption by the body.
 They stay in place for about four to six months before gradually dissolving.
-Patients can expect to see their thread lift results for at least a year after their treatment.
+Patients can expect to see their thread lift results at least a year after their treatment.
 The lingering improvement in skin condition that results from collagen infusion causes this long-lasting effect.

-Because these threads used during the Silhouette procedure are designed to lift the skin rather than stimulate collagen production (though it will achieve both goals, of course), the threads used during this procedure are slightly different.
-They contain several sutures interspersed with tiny "cones" adept at grabbing tissues rather than being smooth or barbed.
+Because these threads used during the Silhouette procedure are designed to lift the skin rather than stimulate collagen production (though it will achieve both goals, of course), the threads used are slightly different.
+They contain several sutures interspersed with tiny “cones” adept at grabbing tissues rather than being smooth or barbed.
 This allows the threads to gather more skin, giving the cheeks and jowls a more noticeable lift.
-Silhouette threads are also designed to produce long-lasting results; patients can expect their Silhouette InstaLift to last for one to three years.
+Silhouette threads are also designed to produce long-lasting results; patients can expect their Silhouette InstaLift to last one to three years.